Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 ### Infrastructure as Code (IaC) Automation

-The Deployment Orchestrator is designed to work with IaC Automation and GitOps systems such as [Argo](https://argoproj.github.io/), [Atlantis](https://www.runatlantis.io/), [env0](https://www.env0.com/), [Scalr](https://scalr.com/), and [Spacelift](https://spacelift.io/).
-These systems can be used to drive deployments using the Deployment Orchestrator API.
-To facilitate integration, Terraform providers will be developed for common deployment definitions.
+The Orchestrator is designed to work with IaC Automation and GitOps systems such as [Argo](https://argoproj.github.io/), [Atlantis](https://www.runatlantis.io/), [env0](https://www.env0.com/), [Scalr](https://scalr.com/), and [Spacelift](https://spacelift.io/).
+These systems can be used to drive deployments using the Orchestrator API.
+To facilitate integration, Terraform providers will be developed for common orchestration definitions.

 ### Infrastructure Provisioners

-The Deployment Orchestrator can integrate with infrastructure provisioning technologies such as [Eclipse Symphony](https://github.com/eclipse-symphony/symphony), [Fulcrum](https://github.com/fulcrumproject), and [Liqo](https://liqo.io/) via `ActivityProcessor` implementations.
+The Orchestrator can integrate with infrastructure provisioning technologies such as [Eclipse Symphony](https://github.com/eclipse-symphony/symphony), [Fulcrum](https://github.com/fulcrumproject), and [Liqo](https://liqo.io/) via `ActivityProcessor` implementations.